accordproject/template-engine/test/archives/latedeliveryandpenalty-typescript/logic/README.md

 ## Current Limitations

-1. All template logic must be written in TypeScript and in a single file called logic.ts
+1. All template logic must be written in TypeScript and in a single file called logic.ts within the logic folder of the template
 2. You cannot import third-party modules into your template logic